sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ## Tree-Encoding in SirixDB
-The encoding of the underlying tree structure of both XML- and JSON-documents in SirixDB uses a pointer-based approach.
+The encoding of the underlying tree structure of both XML and JSON documents in SirixDB uses a pointer-based approach.

 SirixDB doesn't use range-encodings (not update-friendly) or hierarchical labels (B+-tree index-structure traversal might be too expensive).
 However, we can specify that SirixDB stores hierarchical labels (DeweyIDs) for XML-resources to provide fast document order determination.